 Before joining Cambridge, I held a postdoctoral position at the University of Potsdam in Germany, where I developed new analytical approaches for correcting sampling bias affecting widely available biodiversity data, and for forecasting patterns of global biotic homogenisation.

-I am currently based at the University of Cambridge, where my research focuses on mapping global connectivity and advancing its applications for conservation and ecosystem restoration.
+I am currently based at the University of Cambridge, where my research focuses on mapping global connectivity and advancing its applications for biodiversity conservation and ecosystem restoration.
 Here, I am optimising and applying the Spatial Absorption Markov Chain framework for connectivity modelling.
-This work aims to help world nations monitor and report their achievements in meeting their international commitments to biodiversity conservation, such as the Kunming-Montreal Global Biodiversity Framework and the like.
+This work aims to help scientists, practitioners, and policymakers design on-the-ground conservation actions that benefit both nature and people, ultimately meeting international commitments to conservation (e.g., the Kunming-Montreal Global Biodiversity Framework and the United Nations Sustainable Development Goals).

 Beyond the lab, you’ll often find me rolling dice at the local tabletop games pub, on a food crawl through Chinatown, or dancing the night away at a Latin social.